cp-57/tag-security/assessments/projects/jaeger/self-assessment.md

 access, and then returns a token to the client.
 The client then transmits that token to the file server, which, after confirming its validity, returns the file.

+Sampling is necessary to reduce the number of traces stored in the backend.
+For larger applications this is especially important given the millions (or billions) of requests being made.
+It reduces overhead.

+#### Remote Sampling Mode
+Remote sampling centralizes all sampling configurations of Jaeger collectors.
+It's a feature that lets you adjust how quickly traces get simplified.
+Jaeger can employ remote sampling to determine the server-side sample method in place of sampling every trace on the client side.

+#### Adaptive Sampling Mode
+The Jaeger Collector analyzes the incoming spans received from services with a tracing client like the OpenTelemetry SDK to automatically adjust the sampling rate.
+Incoming spans and samples are sent to some storage backend configured to the larger system.

+#### Direct to Storage
+When sending traces directly to storage, containers generate traces using a client like the OpenTelemetry SDK and push that data to the jaeger collector set to either adaptively or remotely sample traces.
+Those traces are then sent from the Jaeger collector to some backend storage and can be viewed and analyzed on Jaeger Query’s Jaeger UI.

+#### Jaeger with Kafka
+The Jaeger Ingester is a stripped down version of the Jaeger collector made to accept data from Kafka.
+Kafka can be used with Jaeger software as an intermediary queue.
+Jaeger guarantees excellent availability and reliability for trace data, particularly in dispersed and high-throughput settings, by using Kafka as the transport for trace data.
+The tracing data in Jaeger with Kafka is sent to Kafka instead of the Jaeger collector.
+After that, the Jaeger Ingester reads and interprets the tracing data from Kafka to send to backend data storage.

+#### Software Release:
+Jaeger is released under the Apache License 2.0, which allows it to be freely used, modified, and distributed.

 ### Goals
 The intended goals of the projects including the security guarantees the project is meant to provide (e.g., Flibble only allows parties with an authorization key to change data it stores).

+#### Distributed tracing:
+Jaeger allows tracing the flow of requests and understanding how they propagate through various services in a microservice architecture.

+#### Monitoring:
+Jaeger aids in monitoring performance of individual services and the overall system by providing insights into the response times, latency and dependencies between services.
+Jaeger simplifies the process of debugging and optimizing performance.

+#### Root cause analysis:
+Jaeger assists in identifying the performance bottlenecks in distributed systems.

+#### Scalability:
+Jaeger has high scalability to handle tracing in large and complex microservices.

+#### Compatibility:
+Jaeger is designed to support openTracing, open Telemetry, and multiple storage backends including two NoSQL databases, Cassandra and Elasticsearch.

+#### Web UI:
+Implemented in Javascript to handle large volumes of data and display traces with thousands of spans.

+#### Maintain Security:
+Jaeger includes security features like data encryption in transit and at rest to protect trace data.
+Integration: Ensure user-friendliness and acceptance by integrating seamlessly with operational workflows and development tools.
+Sampling Strategies: To control the amount of trace data that is gathered and kept, offer customizable sampling techniques.

 ### Non-goals
 Non-goals that a reasonable reader of the project’s literature could believe may